NEWS & EVENTS

 In addition, we sell books connected with the collection, plus technical drawings, data-sheets and photographs of instruments in the Collection.

 The major program of restoration and redevelopment on the building is now complete.
 The opening concert took place on Wednesday 10th May in the Sypert Concert Room where the Edinburgh University Principal thanked all those who donated funds and those involved in the restoration project.
-John Kitchen played harpsichord and organ, more details on News Page.
+John Kitchen played harpsichord and organ.

 Background music sampler.